gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 ## III.
 The Education of a Self

-What Martin Eden is really about — underneath the love story, underneath the class critique — is the experience of **self-education.**
+What Martin Eden is really about, underneath the love story, underneath the class critique, is the experience of **self-education.**

-Not education in the institutional sense —
+Not education in the institutional sense.
 Martin has no teachers, no mentors worth the name, no university, no guidance.